AdobeDocs/ff-services-docs/src/pages/photoshop/concepts/index.md

 ![alt image](./astronaut_selection.png?raw=true "Original Image")

-In the image above, the pink area is our selected area.
+In the image above, the pink area is our selected area which we created using the Photoshop app.
+You can later adjust these areas programmatically such as inserting a generative background, or by expanding that part of the image.
 To learn more, see [Photoshop, Getting started with selections](https://helpx.adobe.com/photoshop/using/making-selections.html).

 ## Masks